stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 At the end of every block, the Oracle module checks whether it's the last block of the `VotePeriod`.
 If it is, it implements the [Voting Procedure](#voting-procedure):

-1. All current active Luna exchange rates are purged from the state
+1. All current active Luna exchange rates are purged from the store
-2. Received votes are organized into ballots by denomination, and `abstain` votes, as well as votes by inactive or jailed validators are ignored
+2. Received votes are organized into ballots by denomination.
+Abstained votes, as well as votes by inactive or jailed validators are ignored
 3. Denominations not meeting the following requirements will be dropped:
     - Must appear in the permitted denominations in [`Whitelist`](#whitelist)
     - Ballot for denomination must have at least [`VoteThreshold`](#votethreshold) total vote power